Airbotics/uptane-server/docs/user-guide.md

 ## Create a rollout

 To get an image onto a robot you'll need to create a rollout, this associates images to robots.

-## Provisioning a robot with the agent

-You'll then need to ensure the agent has the proper credentials and configuration required for it to run and securely communicate with the backend.

-## Running the agent

-Finally you can run the agent.